 What is DGT?

 DGT stands for diffusive gradients in thin films.
 Simple, but precision plastic DGT devices accumulate dissolved substances in a controlled way.
-It provides the in situ concentration during the time of deployment.
+After analysis, it provides the in situ concentration during the time of deployment.
+This approach, which DGT pioneered for trace metals, is known as passive sampling.

 What substances can be measured?

 Any dissolved species for which there is a selective binding agent.
 Using a chelating resin that binds metals, this includes Al, As, Cd, Co, Cr, Cu, Fe, Mn, Ni, Pb and Zn.
-Many more cations are possible, including rare earth elements and Ca, Mg, Ba and Sr. Using alternative binding agents, sulphide and several radionuclides, including Cs and Tc can be measured, as well as oxyanions such as phosphate, As(V), Mo, and V. It can also be used for some polar organic compounds, including antibiotics.
+Many more cations are possible, including rare earth elements and Ca, Mg, Ba and Sr. Using alternative binding agents, sulphide and several radionuclides, including Cs and Tc can be measured, as well as oxyanions such as phosphate, As(V), Mo, and V. It can also be used for many polar organic compounds, including antibiotics and some pesticides.

 What concentrations can be measured?